Code-Triarii/ccse-ccsne-cks-cka-road-to-container-expert-trainings-security/modules/00_set_docker_v2_registry/solutions/README.md

 cd certs
 ```

 3. If you are in a local system without domain, ensure to handle the name resolution for compliance with SANs.
-I am using an ubuntu evironment:
+I am using an ubuntu environment:

 ```bash
 # Define the line to be added